yuriy77k/Officiality-checker-web3.js-/CEW_tab/app/README.md

     OC_Check                    : 'Check',
-    OC_Label_1                  : 'Allows you to check whether a certain media resource is considered "official" at Callisto or not.', OC_Label_2                  : 'Enter link to the media resource:',
+    OC_Label_1                  : 'Allows you to check whether a certain media resource is considered "official" at Callisto or not.', OC_Label_2                  : 'Enter link to the media resource:', OC_Loading                  : 'loading...',
+    OC_Official                 : 'Is official.',
+    OC_NotOfficial              : 'Is not official!',

 ```